Bytewerk/gta2-hackers-remix/README.txt

    troller code is handled outside of the GTA2 processes.
  - Pressing ESC will not show the 'Is that it?' text anymore, but you can still quit the game with ESC and ENTER if it has focus

+CHANGES in 0.4.1 (2015-08-18)
+	- Fix bugs reported by Sektor
+	- Realized that the patch code doesn't really work yet/anymore? and made the GTAMP version the recommended one

 CHANGES in 0.4.0 (2015-08-18)
 	- Re-implemented the original GTA2 menu with SDL2 (not all screens